 NOTE: To place range back up into a standing position, put a sheet of cardboard or hardboard in front of range.
 Using two or more people, stand range back up onto the cardboard or hardboard.

+A child or adult can tip the range and be killed.
 Install anti-tip bracket to floor or wall per installation instructions.

 Slide range back so rear range foot is engaged in the slot of the anti-tip bracket.